kvirc/kvirc-scripts/monster-slap/README.md

 #### Notable changes

-* Since version 1.2.0 it now includes a complete uninstallation trigger via `/slap uninstall` The uninstallation routine checks if the Event or Alias editors are open and closes them before proceeding with uninstall. (rewritten to have popup up dialogs with options around)

-* Since version 1.0.3 it includes a *reslap* event and ability to `/slap self`.

-* Since version 2.0.1 it was rewritten using `switch()` and added ability to slap any nick also added script share switch to share a link with other KVIrc users.
+* Since version 2.1.5 added slap complexity:
+  Slap complexity, picks at random from 6 differently structured sentences ranging from complex to really simple, in the end it seems you have even more randomness.

+  You can also type a nickname separated by a space e.g. /slap `<some nick>` a caveat is if you try to perform any action to more than one nick at a time (it will work but result wont be logical, so its not a bug its just not meant to do this.).

 * Since version 2.0.5 another 2 arrays have been added:
 1) *Fictional Characters* that turn up to and make the target nick to funny, surprising and unexpected things.
 2) The target nick also performs random actions against random things.

+* Since version 2.0.1 it was rewritten using `switch()` and added ability to slap any nick also added script share switch to share a link with other KVIrc users.

+* Since version 1.0.3 it includes a *reslap* event and ability to `/slap self`.

+* Since version 1.2.0 it now includes a complete uninstallation trigger via `/slap uninstall` The uninstallation routine checks if the Event or Alias editors are open and closes them before proceeding with uninstall. (rewritten to have popup up dialogs with options around)

 ## Installation in KVIrc.

 Download the slap.kvs and reslap.kvs anywhere you like.